Tips for the Traveling Photographer

 10. Smart Social

 When sharing, don’t forget to use local hashtags that are relevant to your subject matter.
 Also, always tag a location, and any relevant businesses or attractions in your shot.
 A short, personalized caption that summarizes your experience always helps, and don’t forget to like and respond to comments from your followers.
 All these things will make your images more discoverable and increase engagement.
-PRO TIP:If you’re a professional, remember that competition is fierce, so keep up with trends and top influencers.
-Make sure you’re following quality accounts, and interact with them as much as you can.
-Position yourself in the company of good creators, and you will have a better chance at becoming a quality creator yourself.

 So that’s it, now you know all my best tricks for shooting light & smart on the go.
 If you liked this article, or if you have some tips of your own you want to share, please let me know below or holler at me (@graphiknation) on Instagram, Flickr or Twitter.
 Or if you’re ever in the mood (and in the ATL) come shoot with me and the Atlanta Urban Photo Walkers sometime!